TulipSMP/Tiramisu/doc/moderation-lib.md

 Parameters:
 - `interaction`: nextcord.Interaction for event
-- `bot`: the nextcord.User object for this bot
 - `user`: nextcord.Member to timeout
 - `duration`: datetime.datetime or timedelta; how long to time out user
 - `reason`: str; why they were timed out